anujagrawal699/ChurnPrediction_TelecomIndustry/README.md

-# CodeClauseInternship_ChurnPrediction
-Repo for Code Clause Internship Project of Churn Prediction in Telecom Industry using Logistic Regression
+# Churn Prediction in Telecom Industry

-#Resources
+In response to the escalating challenge of customer churn within the highly competitive telecom industry, this project was initiated to develop and test a cutting-edge churn prediction data model.

+# It is made in a Beginner friendly manner.

+# Resources
 https://www.kaggle.com/datasets/palashfendarkar/wa-fnusec-telcocustomerchurn